 Prayer.
 Others prefer contacting angels through prayer.
 Taylor says, "Prayer is the way we talk to angels....When you pray to the angels, pray as if 'it is already done'; in other words, thank the angels in advance for taking care of your burdens."
 Incidentally, angel altars, which New Agers use for prayer and meditation, have become a hot item in today's angel-only stores.

-Meditation/Visualization.
-Meditation and visualization - both used to induce an altered state of consciousness - are popular means of making angel contact.
+Meditation/Visualization. - both used to induce an altered state of consciousness - are popular means of making angel contact.
 Robert C. Smith explains that "as we practice withdrawing our attention from the physical world and focusing it on the spiritual, our perception becomes less limited to materiality.
 The nonphysical realm becomes more real to us, and we develop the mental habit of attentiveness to it."
 Smith adds, "the tendency of material concerns [interferes] with our receptivity to the angelic realm."
 See Articles on Meditation and visualization

 Crystals.
 A "cherubic crystal" can be of great benefit for one seeking contact with angels, we are told.
 A cherubic crystal is one that has been "activated in meditation and which has been charged by the Cherubim."
 Once you have selected a suitable crystal, "hold it between the palms of your hands.
 Ask out loud for the wisdom vibration emanated by the Cherubim to flow through you and into your hands so that the stone will become charged with the Cherubim's vibration.
 Prepare the crystal once in this manner and you will never have to do it again."
 The crystal will then attract Cherubim angels into your life.